RadioPotin/rainfall42/level3/README.md

 ## Hint

-When we log into the machine as `level3`, we notice a binary that segfaults when we run it without a parameter:
+When we log into the machine as `level3`, we notice a binary:

 ```shell-session
 level3@RainFall:~$ ls -l